kpputhuveetil/bodies-uncovered/README.md

 ```
 python3 -m assistive_gym.learn --env "BeddingManipulationSphere-v1" --target-limb-code 4 --algo ppo --evaluate --eval-episodes 100 --seed 0 --verbose --load-policy-path ./trained_models/ppo_tl4_5k
 ```
 **Generalize**: In order to assess how well the trained policies generalize to scenarios outside the training distribution, we evaluate the policies with changes in the simulation enviornment.
-For example, we evaluate the policy over 100 rollouts when the inital blanket configuration is changed.
+For example, we evaluate the policy over 100 rollouts when the inital blanket configuration is randomized.
 ```
 python3 -m assistive_gym.learn --env "BeddingManipulationSphere-v1" --target-limb-code 4 --algo ppo --evaluate --eval-episodes 100 --seed 0 --verbose --load-policy-path ./trained_models/ppo_tl4_5k --vary-blanket-pose
 ```